Are Arkansas Records Public?

 Who Can Access Arkansas Public Records?

-The Arkansas Code Annotated § 25-19-105(a)(1A) allows every citizen of Arkansas to inspect and copy public records.
+The Arkansas Code Annotated § 25-19-105(a)(1A) allows every citizen of Arkansas state to inspect and copy public records.
 This also includes the right to photograph and video record Arkansas public records.
-This right extends to both natural persons and juridical persons, as well as partnerships, corporations, and organizations.
+This right extends to both natural persons and juridical persons, as well as partnerships, corporations, and organisations.
 Arkansas law does not provide for the right of non-residents to access the records.
 However, federal law has ruled that such a limitation is unlawful.
-Therefore, non-residents may make requests for Arkansas public records and have the request honored.
+Therefore, non-residents may make requests for public records in Arkansas and have the request honoured.
+For instance, employers outside Arkansas state can request a background check or consumer reports on any Arkansas applicant.
 Persons who are being incarcerated for a felony are also prevented from successfully making requests for public records.
 Agents of such a person also cannot make requests, except if it is their attorney requesting a record that is subject to disclosure.

 The Arkansas Code Annotated § 25-19-105(b) exempts confidential records from disclosure.
 These exempted records are only available to qualified persons, pursuant to a court order, and to the record subject.
 The custodian of the record should deny any request for a record that is confidential in its entirety.
 If only some parts of the record are confidential, the custodian has a duty to separate and redact the confidential part.
 The redaction should also be communicated to the requester.
 No fees should be charged for the separation and redaction.
 Records that are confidential under Arkansas Public Record Act include: